Board of Supervisors

 Position #2, Term expires 12/2023

 Tom Allen became a member of the Ciudad Board of Supervisors in 2007 and accepted the position of Vice-Chair.
 He is a native New Mexican, and a resident of Corrales with a degree in Environmental Engineering.
-Tom has taught middle school science and math at the Bosque School in Albuquerque for the past 5 years.
-His classes are part of the Bosque Environmental Monitoring Program (BEMP), which studies and monitors water quality in the Sandia and Jemez Mountains.
+Tom taught middle school science and math at the Bosque School in Albuquerque for 5 years as is now a science teacher at Valley Academy.
+Tom has long supported the Bosque Environmental Monitoring Program (BEMP), which studies and monitors water quality in the Rio Grande Bosque as well as in the Sandia and Jemez Mountains.

 Zoe Economou, Treasurer